spring-attic/spring-native/README.md

 ## Build

-Run `docker.sh` then `cd home`, you will be able to tun various commands with the right version of `native-image` installed.
+Run `docker.sh` then `cd home`, you will be able to run various commands with the right version of `native-image` installed.

 ### Building the feature
 Then in the top level of your clone of this repository, build the feature project with `./build-feature.sh`.